saltstack/salt/doc/topics/releases/fluorine.rst

 device at the time of the Minion startup and that connection is going to be used forever.

-If one would need execute a command on the device but connecting using different parameters (due to various causes, e.g., unable to authenticate the user specified in the Pillar as the authentication system - say TACACS+ is not available, or the DNS resolver is currently down and would
+If one would need to execute a command on the device but is connecting using different parameters (due to various causes, e.g., unable to authenticate the user specified in the Pillar as the authentication system - say TACACS+ is not available, or the DNS resolver is currently down and would